 Well, I finally harvested the garden basil to make this homemade pesto recipe.
 I have been snipping buds off it for several weeks to force more growth into the leaves but the plant was getting HUGE.
-I snipped off most of the branches about 3/4 of the way down the stalk but left some of the plant to continue growing.
-Since I have so much fresh garden basil, I decided to make a homemade pesto recipe this week!
+I snipped off most of the branches about 3/4 of the way down the stalk but left some of the plants to continue growing.

 What is Pesto?

-The original pesto recipe was made with basil, coarse salt, garlic, extra virgin olive oil, pine nuts (sometimes toasted) and grated cheese like Parmesan (if you want a unique twist, check out my Parsley Pesto instead!).
+The original pesto recipe was made with basil, coarse salt, garlic, extra virgin olive oil, pine nuts (sometimes toasted), and grated cheese like Parmesan (if you want a unique twist, check out my Parsley Pesto instead!).
 I have seen many variations over the years.
 Making pesto with walnuts is a good way to cut the cost since pine nuts are so expensive (and we should be eating more walnuts for better health anyhow!).

 You can also use it as a sauce on homemade pizza.
 I keep a jar of pesto in the fridge for nights when I am in a hurry.
 Just dump on some pasta and serve with raw veggies for an easy weeknight meal.